gorhill/uBlock/README.md

 [Opera Add-ons][Opera]

-[Development Build][Chrome Dev]
+[Development Builds][Chrome Dev]

 uBO should be compatible with any Chromium-based browser.

-#### Firefox / Firefox for Android
+#### Firefox

 [Firefox Add-ons][Mozilla]

-[Development Build][Beta]
+[Development Builds][Beta]

 #### All Browsers

-Do **NOT** use any other [similarly-purposed blockers][Similarly-Purposed] concurrently with uBO to benefit from its higher efficiency. uBO will [perform][Performance] as well as or better than most of the other popular ad blockers.
+Do **NOT** use any other [similarly-purposed blockers][Similarly-Purposed] concurrently with uBO to benefit from its higher efficiency. uBO will [perform][Performance] as well as or better than most other popular ad blockers.
 These other blockers can prevent uBO's privacy or anti-blocker-defusing features from working correctly.

 [Manual Installation][Manual Installation]